jayvdb/django-dunder/README.md

 # django-dunder

-django-dunder is an installable app to automatically provide usable `__repr__` and `__str__` for other Django third-party installable apps and for project apps.
+django-dunder is an installable app to automatically provide customisable `__repr__` and `__str__` for other Django third-party installable apps and for project apps.